 Check the Boston Event Calendar for May for fun things to do as spring arrives.
 Boston bursts into bloom, and you'll want to be outside soaking up the sun.

-Top May events include the Boston Calling Festival, the start of whale watching cruises, and art walks.
+Top May events include the Boston Calling Festival, the start of whale watching cruises, and art walks, Memorial Day Weekend activities, Mother's Day events, and concerts.

-More big events include Lilac Sunday, the Garden of Flags on the Common, Duckling Day Parade, special Harbor cruises, Beacon Hill's Hidden Gardens tour, and lots of Theatre District shows and performances.
+Other big May events include Lilac Sunday, the Garden of Flags on the Common, Duckling Day Parade, special Harbor cruises, Beacon Hill's Hidden Gardens tour, and lots of Theatre District shows and performances.

 Take advantage of the balmy temperatures to see Boston on a Duck Tour, catch a Boston Red Sox games at Fenway Park, join a Historic Pub Crawl Tour along the Freedom Trail for a fun way to explore Boston, or just relax as you enjoy outdoor patio dining at one of our wonderful restaurants.